• Syllabus

 Interest in empathy has increased dramatically over past years.
 Nowadays, mention empathy to people, and almost everyone would agree that it is vital to human interactions.
 But is empathy just about being nice and fuzzy?
 What is empathy?
 Why is it important?
 And how to get it?

 To help people discover and realize the power of empathy, we need an Empathy Museum — a place where the public can learn about and experience empathy first-hand in a fun and intuitive way.
 This assignment invites students to conceptually design their own Empathy Museum, where visitors will learn the science of empathy, discover how empathy is important to their own life and to our society, and strengthen their empathic skills and exercise their "empathy muscles" in a safe space.
 The task is freeform; students are assigned into groups and work together to brainstorm and sketch out their ideas.
 At the end, each group will present their ideas to the class.
+Over years, we have seen many fun proposals such as this and this. |

 Closing an "Empathy Gap"